 All studies must contribute insights into catalysis and catalytic processes.
 Reports dealing with the development of quantum chemical tools do not fall within the scope of this section and should be submitted to more specialized journals.
 Combined experimental and theoretical studies related to catalysis also fall within the scope of this Journal.

-Modelling, Theory and Computational Catalysis welcomes submissions of the following article types: Correction, Mini Review, Original Research, Perspective, Review and Specialty Grand Challenge.
+Modelling, Theory and Computational Catalysis welcomes submissions of the following article types: Correction, Mini Review, Original Research, Perspective and Review.

 All manuscripts must be submitted directly to the section Modelling, Theory and Computational Catalysis, where they are peer-reviewed by the Associate and Review Editors of the specialty section.